Last Updated on January 2, 2021 by JaimeSays

 Scent-Free Lotions and Body Butters

 In the cold months of winter, dry hands and skin are itchy and uncomfortable.
 While normally any lotion is a welcome way to moisturize, smell sensitivity for chemotherapy patients make most scents intolerable.
 Finding a scentless moisturizing lotion or body oil is a blessing.
+When I was in Whitefish, Montana, I picked up this Windrift Hill lotion that truly had everyone on the trip going back to buy their own.
 My mom enjoys coconut oil for her body and unscented shea butter for her hands.

 A Netflix and/or Amazon Prime Subscription